Thibault-GAREL/Game_ECE_World_Minigame/README.md

 ## 📝 Project Description

-**Space Amusement Park** is a 2-player arcade hub written in **C with Allegro 5.0.10**.
-The player walks around a central space-themed / *Among Us*-inspired map and enters one of **10 mini-games** to score points.
-Built as a group project at **ECE Paris (2022–2023)** in a team of 4 — each member designed and coded their own games, then plugged them into a shared engine that handles players, input, rendering, and audio.
+**Star Wars Amusement Park** is a 2-player arcade hub written in **C with Allegro 5.0.10**.
+The player walks around a central space-themed / *Star Wars*-inspired map and enters one of **8 mini-games** to score points.
+Built as a group project at **ECE Lyon (2022–2023)** in a team of 4 — each member designed and coded their own games, then plugged them into a shared engine that handles players, input, rendering, and audio.

-This was my first large-scale C project — the focus was learning modular architecture (one module = one mini-game), function pointers (`Game_Update` / `Game_TimedUpdate`), and how to structure a real graphical engine by hand.
+This was my second large-scale C project — the focus was learning modular architecture (one module = one mini-game), function pointers (`Game_Update` / `Game_TimedUpdate`), and how to structure a real graphical engine by hand.

 ---

 ## ⚙️ Features

-  🎮 **10 mini-games** plugged into a shared engine via function pointers
+  🎮 **8 mini-games** plugged into a shared engine via function pointers

   👥 **2-player** local multiplayer with per-player key bindings